nao1215/sqly/doc/cookbook.md

 sqly --sql-file report.sql sales.csv
 ```

-The script may hold several statements; each result is printed in turn.
-Send a
+The script holds SQL, and may hold several statements; each result is printed in
+turn.
+Dot-commands are not SQL, so a `--sql-file` that runs one is rejected —
-single-result script straight to a file:
+pipe such a script to sqly instead.
+Send a single-result script straight to a
+file:

 ```shell
 sqly --output-format csv --sql-file report.sql --output report.csv sales.csv